pluralsight/guides/in-review/ruby-ruby-on-rails/implementing-a-custom-devise-sign-in-and-actioncable-rails-5/article.md

   end
 end
 ```
-This will allow you to check the current_user on the page and to verify that they are signed in.
-If so they are now a valid subscriber!
+This will allow you to check the current user on the page and verify that the user is signed in.
+If so, the user becomes a valid subscriber.
+Clearly Devise and ActionCable work well together when it comes to authentication and user tracking.

-That is it!
-Simple!
+Thanks for reading this tutorial.
+Hopefully you found my methods easy to follow.
+Please favorite this tutorial and leave your feedback and questions in the discussions section below.